-- The western bumble bee (Bombus occidentalis) used to be one of the most common bumble bees in Western Canada and the US. - It has become rare since the 1990s, possibly due to pathogens that transferred from managed bumble bees to wild populations, and habitat loss. - It was designated as 'Threatened' in 2014 but currently has no status under the Species at Risk Act.
-It is a Blue Listed taxon in BC, and is considered imperiled. - Recently, there are signs that some populations of the western bumble bee may be recovering in the US.
+- The Western bumble bee (Bombus occidentalis) used to be one of the most common bumble bees in Western Canada and parts of Western USA. - The southern subspecies has become rare since the 1990s, possibly due to pathogens that transfered from managed bumble bees to wild populations, and habitat loss. - It was designated as 'Threatened' in 2014 but currently has no status under the Species at Risk Act. - Recently, there are signs that some populations of the Western bumble bee may be recovering in the US.